 Extreme vetting, even banning some groups from entering the United States, might have merit, but the categories the president and others advance for such vetting—Islam and ethnic/national identity—miss the mark.
 The most powerful predictors of support for militancy are not ascriptive categories of religion and ethnic identity, but rather, whether or not an individual has suffered as a result of past violence and conflict.
 The question for proponents of extreme vetting, then, is not whether the U.S. government should impose a travel ban on Muslims or a particular ethnic or national population, but instead, whether the U.S. government should bar from entry those who have directly experienced conflict in their home state.
 Such a policy would be an injustice.
 No less an injustice, however, are extreme vetting and travel ban discourses that see all Muslims and entire country populations as potential militants.

-Eric McGlinchey is Associate Professor of Politics at George Mason University.
+Eric McGlinchey is an Associate Professor in the Schar School of Policy and Government at George Mason University.